Frequently Asked Questions

 What if I am still not satisfied with the final decision of my reconsidered claim?

-If you are not satisfied with our response to your concern, you may file a formal appeal.
-The appeal must be filed within one year of the date UHA informed you of the denial you wish to appeal.
+If you are not satisfied with our response to your concern, and wish to pursue the matter further, you must appeal the decision by submitting a written appeal.
+The appeal must be filed within one year of the date UHA informed you of the denial or limitation of the claim or coverage for the requested service.
 Appeals must be submitted in writing to:

 UHA Appeals Coordinator